Louis F. Wolf Jr. Memorial Scholarship

 Goals and Objectives

 The Louis F. Wolf Jr. Memorial Scholarship was established to help students further their undergraduate or graduate studies in motion pictures and television with an emphasis on technology.

 Amount of Scholarship

 The amount of the scholarship will be $5,000 (USD).

 Scholarship funds will be paid to the scholarship recipient’s educational institution.
 Funds may not be paid directly to the recipient.
-In addition, the award includes full conference registration to the SMPTE 2018 Annual Technical Conference & Exhibition in Los Angeles.
+In addition, the award includes full conference registration to the SMPTE 2020 annual conference in Los Angeles.
 Scholarship winners will be recognized at the Awards Gala during the conference.

 Applicants must submit an Application Form, along with the following: